verbb/formie/docs/developers/field.md

 Setting | Description
 --- | ---
 `useMultipleFields` | Whether this field should use multiple fields for users to enter their details.
-`prefixLabel` | The label for the Prefix sub-field.
-`prefixPlaceholder` | The placeholder for the Prefix sub-field.
-`prefixDefaultValue` | The default value for the Prefix sub-field.
-`prefixRequired` | Whether the Prefix sub-field should be required.
-`prefixErrorMessage` | The error message for the Prefix sub-field.
-`prefixCollapsed` | Whether the Prefix sub-field is collapsed in the control panel.
-`prefixEnabled` | Whether the Prefix sub-field is enabled in the control panel.
-`prefixOptions` | An array of options available to pick a prefix from.
-`firstNameLabel` | The label for the First Name sub-field.
-`firstNamePlaceholder` | The placeholder for the First Name sub-field.
-`firstNameDefaultValue` | The default value for the First Name sub-field.
-`firstNameRequired` | Whether the First Name sub-field should be required.
-`firstNameErrorMessage` | The error message for the First Name sub-field.
-`firstNameCollapsed` | Whether the First Name sub-field is collapsed in the control panel.
-`firstNameEnabled` | Whether the First Name sub-field is enabled in the control panel.
-`middleNameLabel` | The label for the Middle Name sub-field.
-`middleNamePlaceholder` | The placeholder for the Middle Name sub-field.
-`middleNameDefaultValue` | The default value for the Middle Name sub-field.
-`middleNameRequired` | Whether the Middle Name sub-field should be required.
-`middleNameErrorMessage` | The error message for the Middle Name sub-field.
-`middleNameCollapsed` | Whether the Middle Name sub-field is collapsed in the control panel.
-`middleNameEnabled` | Whether the Middle Name sub-field is enabled in the control panel.
-`lastNameLabel` | The label for the Last Name sub-field.
-`lastNamePlaceholder` | The placeholder for the Last Name sub-field.
-`lastNameDefaultValue` | The default value for the Last Name sub-field.
-`lastNameRequired` | Whether the Last Name sub-field should be required.
-`lastNameErrorMessage` | The error message for the Last Name sub-field.
-`lastNameCollapsed` | Whether the Last Name sub-field is collapsed in the control panel.
-`lastNameEnabled` | Whether the Last Name sub-field is enabled in the control panel.

 ### Number